fatiando/harmonica/CITATION.rst

 Citing Harmonica
 ================

 This is research software **made by scientists**.
 Citations help us justify the effort that goes into building and maintaining this project.

-If you used Harmonica in your research, please consider citing it:
+If you used this software in your research, please consider citing the following source: https://doi.org/10.5281/zenodo.3628742

-   Uieda, L., Soler, S.R., Oliveira Jr, Vanderlei C., ziebam, Shea, N. and Pesce, A.
-   (2020).
-Harmonica: Forward modeling, inversion, and processing gravity and magnetic data (Version 0.1.0).
-Zenodo. https://doi.org/10.5281/zenodo.3628742
+The link above includes full citation information and export formats (BibTeX, Mendeley, etc).